StevenMcElligott/docs/docs/3-truenas/Apps/Jellyfin/Jellyfin.md

-# Setup Guide and IPTV VPN setup info
+# Jellyfin and IPTV VPN setup info

 **Jellyfin** Media Server is a free fully open-source solution to watch your media from anywhere and our app is a simple way to install it on your TrueNAS SCALE server.
 I wrote this for [TrueCharts](https://truecharts.org) so might as well load it here.
 The bonus stuff is for me to remember my IPTV setup and bonus.